ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 forbidden from use in the Internet would, of course, instead seek real-world data for those environments.

-Experimental specifications SHOULD NOT be deployed as a default.
-They SHOULD only be deployed in situations where they are being actively measured, and where it is possible to deactivate if there are signs of pathological behavior.
+Experimental specifications SHOULD NOT be deployed as a default and SHOULD only be deployed in situations where they are being actively measured, and where it is possible to deactivate if there are signs of pathological behavior.